PILLAR REPORT

 - And we’ve built a playbook around strategic calling, using intent, tech and timing to get results.

-Call Attempts: How many calls before you score?
+Call Attempts: How many calls does it take to get an answer?

 So, how many call attempts does it take to reach a prospect in 2026?